About the Crossing Land

 Camp Story and Staff

 ‘We imagined a sustainable camp for young people with a unique journey from sea to snow.’ – Dean and Annette Turner

 1998 Dean and Annette arrive in September in ‘Gus the Bus’ to start The Crossing

 1999 Volunteer Board established

 2003 Voluntary Conservation Agreement with National Parks and Wildlife signed onto the land title, protecting the land in perpetuity

 2005 Awarded ‘Best Conservation Project in Australia’ by International Student Volunteers, the Crossing’s first international partner organisation.

 2006 Environmental Education Trust established as a ‘Registered Australian Environmental Organisation’ with

 2010 Recognised as a Landcare group for the Far South Coast Landcare Association and became a member of South East Producers

 2013 Second trainee Sam Hodder receives ’NSW School-based Trainee of the Year′ for Conservation Land Management

 2014 Project Director, Dean Turner becomes conservation representative to the Board of the adjacent Biamanga National Park, owned by Aboriginal people.
 The Crossing begins an international partnership with Pacific Discovery.

 2016 Third trainee Luka Hodder receives ‘South Coast Region School-based Trainee of the Year‘

 The Board of the Trust includes people with land management and conservation experience, outdoor leadership, education, counseling, business management and marketing experience.

 Dean and Annette are pictured here gifting The Crossing Land to the Trust with probono support from Andrew Warren

-Dean Turner is the current Project Director and a qualified teacher, agricultural scientist, permaculturalist, outdoor leader, and conservation land manager.
+The Crossing Project Director, Dean Turner is a qualified teacher, agricultural scientist, permaculturalist, outdoor leader, and conservation land manager.